e-dorigatti/e-dorigatti.github.io/_posts/2019-08-30-a_gentle_introduction_to_natural_language_and_genomics.markdown

 regression), which is analogous to sentence classification in NLP.
-That field was turned upside down in the last years due to the introduction of Deep Learning, and, in particular, of distributed word representations; going from words/sentences/documents to aminoacids/proteins/genes is not such a big leap, conceptually.
+That field was turned upside down in the last years due to the introduction of Deep Learning, and, in particular, of distributed word representations; going from words/sentences/documents to amino acids/proteins/genes is not such a big leap, conceptually.

-Since I want this blog to be useful to non-technical people as well, I will devote this article to a brief, high-level and to-the-point overview of what is going on, written in plain english (a bit like [this](https://xkcd.com/1133/)).
+Since I want this blog to be useful to non-technical people as well, I will devote this article to a brief, high-level and to-the-point overview of what is going on, written in plain English (a bit like [this](https://xkcd.com/1133/)).
-Of course, it will be far from exhaustive, because (a) otherwise it would require a book or two and (b) the internet is already full of beginner-level introductory material.
-I just want non-tecnical readers to leave this page feeling like they have the main intuition and understanding of what is going on.
+Of course, it will be far from exhaustive, because (a) otherwise it would require a book or two and (b) the Internet is already full of beginner-level introductory material.
+I just want non-technical readers to leave this page feeling like they have the main intuition and understanding of what is going on.
 (addendum: I initially planned this to be a just a few paragraphs before the technical material, but it turned out much longer than I had expected, so it is